learn-co-curriculum/phase-4-rails-create-read-lab/README.md

   </tr>
 </table>

+**If you use a Rails generator, don't forget to pass the `--no-test-framework` argument!**

-After creating the `Plant` model, you can run `rails db:migrate db:seed` to run your migration, and run the code in the `db/seeds.rb` file to add some sample data to your database.
+After creating the `Plant` model, you can run `rails db:migrate db:seed` to run your migration and add some sample data to your database.

 Check your progress by running `rails c` and verifying that the plants were created successfully!

 ### Routes

-Your API should have the following routes, which each returns the appropriate JSON data:
+Your API should have the following routes as well as the associated controller actions that return the appropriate JSON data:

 #### Index Route